 Siri walked through the palace corridors, surrounded by her serving women in brown, a dozen worries going through her head.

 First, go to Lightsong, she told herself, going over the plan.
-It won’t look odd for me to sit with him during the proceedings--we often spend time together at these things.
+It won’t look odd for me to sit with him--we often spend time together at these things.

 I wait for Susebron to arrive, engaging in small talk with Lightsong.
 Then, I ask if we can talk a bit in private--something else we’ve done before.
+It won’t be suspicious.

-I explain what I discovered about the God King.
+I explain what I have discovered about the God King.
 I tell him about the way Susebron is being kept captive.
 And, I see what he does.

 Her biggest fear was that Lightsong would already know, somehow, and wouldn’t care.
 Could he be part of the entire conspiracy?
 She wasn’t sure.
-She trusted him as much as she trusted anyone, but the nerves inside of her had a way of making her question everything and everyone.
+She trusted him as much as she trusted anyone in the city except Susebron, but the nerves inside of her had a way of making her question everything and everyone.

 She passed through room after room, each one of black stone draped in a theme of colors.
-She almost didn’t notice how bright it all was anymore.
+She almost didn’t notice how bright those were anymore.

-Assuming he agrees to help, she thought, I wait for intermission to approach.
+Assuming Lightsong agrees to help, she thought, I wait for intermission.
 Once the priests step off the sand, Lightsong goes and speaks with several other Gods.
-They each go to their priests, and instruct them to begin a discussion below on the sand about whether the God King is capable of even responding to debates.
-They force the God King’s own priests to either let him speak, or prove that he can speak.
+They each go to their priests, and instruct them to begin a discussion in the arena about whether the God King is capable of even responding to debates.
+They force the God King’s own priests to let him speak in his defense.

 She didn’t like trusting the priests of the other Gods.
 But, this did seem like the best way.
-They already had a method of addressing the populace, and once the question was raised, everyone in the arena would have it in their minds.
-They’d begin to ask questions, hopefully.
+The priests already had a method of addressing the populace, and once the question was raised, everyone in the arena would have it in their minds.

 And, if the priests didn’t do as instructed, Lightsong and the others would realize that they were being undermined by their own servants.
 At the very least, Susebron and she wouldn’t be alone.
-At best, the Gods would demand help from the people in attendance.
+At best, the Gods would demand help from the people.

 Either way, Siri realized she was getting into very dangerous territory.